After I removed my poster from the test tube, it was all curled up. How do I fix this?

 What’s the deal with shipping?

 We’ve helpfully included a hyperlink in our shopping cart that contains all manner of information on shipping.
 Click there and all will be revealed.
-Or, here are the broad outlines: a. we generally ship within 2 business days of your order (for print-only orders); b. we ship all over the world; c. we offer several speeds of shipping, at appropriate prices; and d. we don’t kill our customers on shipping charges and in fact offer free standard shipping on domestic orders of $75 or more.
+Or, here are the broad outlines: a. we ship all over the world; b. we offer several speeds of shipping, at appropriate prices; and c. we don’t kill our customers on shipping charges and in fact offer free standard shipping on domestic orders of $50 or more.

 How can I offer Pop Chart merchandise in my retail store?